gvwilson/sdxpy/src/template/index.md

 from a YAML header in the file itself, or from some mix of the two;
 for the moment,
-we will just pass them into the expansion function as an object:
+we will just pass them into the expansion function as an object ([%f template-api %]):

 [% inc file="example_call.py" %]

+[% figure
+   slug="template-api"
+   img="api.svg"
+   alt="Template API"
+   caption="Combining text and data in templating."
+%]

 ## Managing Variables {: #template-values}